Privacy notice – children’s centres

 • Children’s centres

-• Social work teams
+• Social Work teams

 • Public Health teams such as Health Visitors

-• Department for Work and Pension employment advisors
+• Department for Work and Pension Employment Advisors

 • Education partnerships

-We only share sensitive personal data in limited circumstances - where we are required to do so by law or where it is necessary to fulfil our statutory obligations.
 This includes providing a range of public sector services for your health and social care, and the safeguarding of vulnerable children and adults.
 The sharing of personal data will include the linking of data sets held by the council, the NHS and other public sector partners, including Avon and Somerset Police, to comply with our statutory duties.

 How long we keep your information

-We will only keep your information for as long as is required by law and to provide you with the necessary services in line with our retention schedule.
+We will only keep your information for as long as is required by law and provide you with the necessary services in line with our retention schedule.

 Your rights and access to your information